Erkesto/practice/Notes/code_review_tips.md

 in place to prevent/limit/report harassment or abuse?
 - [ ] Does this change lead to an exclusion of a certain group of people or users?
-- [ ] Does this code change introduce unjust impact on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious belief?
+- [ ] Does this code change introduce an unjust impact on people, particularly those related to sensitive characteristics such as race, ethnicity, gender, nationality, income, sexual orientation, ability, and political or religious beliefs?
 - [ ] Does this code change introduce any algorithm, AI  or machine learning bias?